TABLE OF CONTENTS

 - Putting the Modified Accelerated Cost Recovery System to Use

-The Modified Accelerated Cost Recovery System (MACRS) is a federal income tax convention.
-It benefits your company in that it helps you plan for the depreciation of your assets over a set period.
-More specifically, MACRS enables you to calculate the depreciation expense—the percentage of assets your business can write off—throughout its useful life.
+The Modified Accelerated Cost Recovery System (MACRS) depreciation is a federal income tax convention.
+It benefits your company by helping you plan for the decrease of your assets’ value over a set period.
+More specifically, MACRS enables you to calculate the depreciation expense — the percentage of assets your business can write off — throughout its useful life.

 What Is MACRS Depreciation?

-MACRS is only used for business assets that your company bought after 1986.
-If you are depreciating property your company bought before 1987, use the Accelerated Cost Recovery System (ACRS).
+MACRS depreciation schedule is only used for business assets that your company bought after 1986.
+If you depreciate property your company bought before 1987, use the Accelerated Cost Recovery System (ACRS).

 How To Calculate MACRS Depreciation

 To calculate depreciation under MACRS: